 DeNA's pursuit of new businesses continued at pace after it went public in 2005.
 Mobage, DeNA's mobile social network, launched in 2006 and was an instant hit, growing into one of Japan's largest mobile websites.
 Following the 2009 launch of the genre-defining social mobile game hit Kaito Royale on Mobage, DeNA grew to over 2,000 employees.

 DeNA believes that all of these services are the result of its corporate culture to always think from the users' point of view, and to be willing to break the established paradigm.
-Releasing games for the international market, launching new services such as its manga magazine app, as well as healthcare and content curation platforms, DeNA continues to search for new challenges across a variety of fields.
+Releasing games for the international market, launching new services such as its manga magazine app, as well as in healthcare and automotive, DeNA continues to search for new challenges across a variety of fields.